 Today my Writing Tip of the Day is from my good buddy Barbara Bietz.
-We've been in the same writers' group since 1994 and I value her precise critiquing, good humor and hand holding over the years.
-Not only has she published a successful middle grade novel, Like a Maccabee (Yaldah, 2006) she is on the committee of the Sydney Taylor Book Award and has a popular blog, Jewish Books for Children.
+We've been in the same writers' group since 1994, and I value her precise critiquing, good humor and hand-holding over the years.
+Not only has she published a successful middle grade novel, Like a Maccabee (Yaldah, 2006), she was on the committee of the Sydney Taylor Book Awards and has a popular blog, Jewish Books for Children.
 I give you Barbara Bietz's Writing Tip of the Day.

 “Voice” is an illusive concept, difficult for most of us to define.
 Over the years I have formed ideas about voice that help keep me from getting stuck.

 I think of voice as an extension of the adage, “write what you know.”
 When a writer is immersed in a world that feels natural and comfortable, the voice will come organically.

 When a story is forced or stiff, it is likely lacking the depth needed for the voice to be authentic.
 If I don’t know anything about boats or the ocean, it’s not likely I can create a believable character who wants to sail around the world.